Jhasim9904/Blockchain-Art-Registry-NFT/README.md

-# ArtChain - Mini NFT Ledger on Blockchain
+# ArtChain - Mini NFT Ledger on Blockchain (Digital Art Registry)

-ArtChain is a simple blockchain-based application built with **Python (FastAPI + Uvicorn)** that lets users upload artworks (images).
+ArtChain is a blockchain-powered web application built with FastAPI that allows users to upload digital artworks.
+Each uploaded artwork is stored immutably on a blockchain-like structure, ensuring authenticity, transparency, and preventing tampering.
 Each artwork is stored with a **unique cryptographic hash**, ensuring immutability and uniqueness — acting as a **mini NFT ledger**.